-From Biedermeier bouquets to wreaths, Albuquerque Floral’s Wedding Flower Glossary will help you get up to speed on some of the common wedding flower terms.
+From Biedermeier bouquets to wreaths, Albuquerque Florist’s wedding flower types and glossary will help you get up to speed on some of the common wedding flower terms.

 Biedermeier – A bouquet with several different blooms wired in circular rows.